-English painter and writer Keith Vaughan (1912 – 1977) left a career in advertising to pursue painting in 1939.
+English artist Keith Vaughan worked in advertising before becoming a painter in 1939.
 From 1941 until 1944 he served with the army in the Pioneer Corps which inspired his drawings of army life.
-Vaughan taught at Camberwell School of Art, London from 1946 to 1948 and at the Central School of Arts and Crafts from 1948 to 1957.
-He travelled widely and was resident artist at Iowa State University in 1959 before returning to London to teach at the Slade School of Fine Art between 1959 and 1977.
+Vaughan taught at Camberwell School of Art, London, from 1946 to 1948, and the Central School of Arts and Crafts from 1948 to 1957.
+He was resident artist at Iowa State University in 1959 and then taught at the Slade School of Fine Art until 1977.
 Vaughan was awarded a CBE in 1965.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.